streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 #### If you are using NodePort Services without an Ingress Controller

-If you are using NodePort Services without an Ingress Controller, note the SDC URLS will have port numbers rather than paths, and if multiple deployments are created in a single run, the port numbers will be incremented for each SDC
+If you are using NodePort Services without an Ingress Controller, note the SDC URLS will have port numbers rather than paths, and if multiple deployments are created in a single run, the port numbers will be incremented for each SDC:

 <img src="images/np.png" alt="access3" width="700"/>